Slamy/Wiki_MiSTer/Folders-and-File-naming.md

 </p>
 </details>
-You may put console cores can be put in `_Console` if you do not want to put them on the root of the SD card.
-The updater scripts recognizes the `_Console` folder.
-The following is an example of file names in `_Console` folder that the updater scripts will recognize.
+You may put console cores can be put in _Console if you do not want to put them on the root of the SD card.
+The updater scripts recognizes the _Console folder.
+The following is an example of file names in the _Console folder that the updater scripts will recognize.
 <details><summary>Show</summary>
 <p>